 • In the UK, scams were up 71% in the first half of 2021 compared to the first half of 2020 with even higher growth in Covid-19-related scams.

-While the pressure is on financial institutions to protect unsuspecting victims, stopping these attacks means getting to the root of the problem which is online platforms and social media sites where 70% of scams originate.
-Fraudsters are early adopters of technology, and are constantly enhancing the angle of their attacks.
-Their methods are becoming increasingly sophisticated; we are already seeing the use of QR codes as a form of targeting victims (quishing), and the metaverse will likely become the “ultimate platform of misinformation”.
+While the pressure is on financial institutions to protect victims, stopping attacks means getting to the root of the problem.
+More than 70% of scams originate on online platforms and social media sites.
+Online fraudsters are early adopters of technology innovations, and are constantly improving their attacks; we’re already seeing the use of QR codes as a method of targeting victims (“quishing”), and the metaverse will likely become a platform for misinformation.

-According to the Payments System Regulator (PSR), Authorized Push Payments (APP) fraud is a growing issue in the UK, exceeding – for the first time – credit card fraud. £355M was lost to APP scams in the first half of 2021, up by 71% compared to the first half of 2020.
-But this is fast becoming a £1bn problem for the UK industry, despite the fact that many victims never report being scammed.
+According to the UK’s Payments System Regulator (PSR), Authorized Push Payments (APP) fraud is exceeding credit card fraud for the first time in the UK, where £355M was lost to APP scams in the first half of 2021.

 The landscape of responsibility for financial institutions covering fraud losses is changing.
-Regulators around the globe are trying to slow the growth of scams and protect more blameless victims.
+Regulators want to slow the growth of scams and protect more victims.
 Banks could expect more supervisory visitors from regulators to monitor their anti-fraud controls and systems.

-In May 2022, the UK saw another big step in protecting victims of push-payment scams with the Government’s plans set out in the Queen’s speech.
-As part of the financial services and markets bill, the UK’s regulator for payment services announced that it would gain the power to force banks to offer compensation to victims of “push payment” scams, highlighting “disparities” in the current voluntary approach.
+In May 2022, the UK made a big step in protecting victims of push-payment scams.
+As part of a financial services and markets bill, the UK’s regulator for payment services announced that it would gain the power to force banks to offer compensation to victims of push-payment scams, highlighting “disparities” in the current voluntary approach.

 This follows the UK’s 2019 introduction of the Contingent Reimbursement Model (CRM) voluntary code which defines when and how victims should be reimbursed by banks, the reimbursement rate for fraud losses has risen from 20% to an estimated 45%.
 UK banks have also stepped up their efforts to warn consumers about scams on their apps and online banking sites, which is raising the level of consumer awareness and alertness.